M2 Pro Communication et informations éco. et financière - Les économies anglo-saxonnes (Etats-Unis et Royaume-Uni)

-For advice about preparing for the exam on Monday 2 December, please refer to the "bibliography" section below.
+For advice about preparing for the exam (normally in December 2020), please refer to the "bibliography" section below.

 The nine classes will cover the following material (you can find my notes for the classes below):

-1/ Overview of the US: geography, population, economy
+1/ Introduction and Overview of US's geography, population, and economic structure

 2/ US economic history and institutions